jack-bradshaw/Spyglass/README.md

 - `@FractionHandler`
 - `@IntegerHandler`

-Check the Javadoc of these annotations for minutiae regarding their application.
+Check the Javadoc of these annotations for specifics.

 All of these annotations are analogous to the `@StringHandler` annotation, except for the `@EnumConstantHandler` which is a little bit more involved.
 This annotation is very useful, because it handles all the conversion between XML enums and Java enums.